yuweizhou3/yuweizhou3.github.io/_pages/publications.md

 ## Working Papers
 1. "Analysis and Improvement for Eviction Enforcement," with B. Ata.
-2. ["Pruning Inferior Systems Using Subjective Constraints with Sequentially Added Thresholds,"](https://yuweizhou3.github.io/files/MultiPassPruningDraft.pdf) with S. Andradóttir, S.-H. Kim, and C. Park. **Submitted.**
+2. ["Pruning Inferior Systems Using Subjective Constraints with Sequentially Added Thresholds,"](https://yuweizhou3.github.io/files/MultiPassPruningDraft.pdf) with S. Andradóttir, S.-H. Kim, and C. Park.
-3. "Selection of the Best in the Presence of Subjective Stochastic Constraints," with S. Andradóttir and S.-H. Kim. **Submitted.**
+3. "Selection of the Best in the Presence of Subjective Stochastic Constraints," with S. Andradóttir and S.-H. Kim.
 4. ["Analyzing the Effects of Judicial Rotation on Criminal Sentencing: An Operations Perspective,"](https://yuweizhou3.github.io/files/JudgeShoppingDraft.pdf) with B. Ata, R. Hester, and LM.
-Wein. **Submitted.**
+Wein.
+5. "An Analysis of Pretrial Detention and its Unintended Consequences," with B. Ata and C. Hannigan.